Key Takeaways

-Launching a redesign of your website can be very complex as well as critical for your business’s survival and lead to huge drops in Google SERP and ultimately lead to huge losses of revenue.
+Learning how to launch a new website without losing rankings is critical for your business’s survival.
+Launching a redesign can be very complex and lead to huge drops in Google SERPs and ultimately lead to significant losses of revenue if not handled correctly.

-Meanwhile, a relaunch of your website can be necessary and even skyrocket your rankings, you need to be very careful and plan the launch to the slightest detail and make sure that everything is in order.
+While a relaunch of your website can be necessary and even skyrocket your rankings, you need to be very careful, plan the launch to the slightest detail, and make sure that everything is in order.

-In this post I’ll guide you through the do’s and don’t to prevent losing critical Google rankings – or at least minimizing the potential damages.
+In this post, I’ll guide you through the dos and don’ts to prevent losing critical Google rankings – or at least minimizing the potential damage.

-You can never be 100% sure that you will hold on to your current rankings but do not let that spook you as a redesign can also boost your rankings for the better if you have created a better and more user-friendly website.
+You can never be 100% sure that you will hold on to your current rankings, but do not let that spook you, as a redesign can also boost your rankings for the better if you have created a better and more user-friendly website.
+With meticulous planning, 80-90% of traffic and rankings can typically be preserved, with full stabilization within 4-6 months according to BrightEdge’s 2025 migration research.

-First of all, you should never neglect the possible dangers when you make big changes to your website as a complete redesign.
-It’s very important to pay attention to every little detail and if you have the slightest doubt, it’s money well spent to consult an external SEO.
+First of all, you should never neglect the possible dangers when you make big changes to your website, such as a complete redesign.
+It’s very important to pay attention to every little detail and, if you have the slightest doubt, it is money well spent to consult an external SEO expert.

-It’s a real nightmare for any SEO to deal with the aftermath of a failed relaunch and ultimately end up costing a slight fortune to fix when the damage is done.
+It is a real nightmare for any SEO to deal with the aftermath of a failed relaunch; it ultimately ends up costing a small fortune to fix once the damage is done.
+Google’s March 2026 core update has further emphasized the importance of technical SEO and content quality during migrations.

-Redesigning a website is far from just facelifting your design and publishing changes and involves everything from updating content, navigation, code structure, change of CMS, and creating a better user experience.
+Redesigning a website is far from just giving your design a facelift and publishing changes.
+It involves everything from updating content, navigation, and code structure to changing your CMS and creating a better user experience.

-How bad can a redesign hurt your business?
+How badly can a redesign hurt your business?

-On the other hand, if your business does rely fully or partly on your Google traffic it can change your current business quite drastically.
+On the other hand, if your business does rely fully or partly on your Google traffic, it can change your current business quite drastically.
+Understanding how to launch a new website without losing rankings is the only way to protect these revenue streams.

 So, how bad can it actually be?

-To not end up in a situation like that, let’s look into a few tips to implement when you launch a redesign of your website to keep a firm hold on your rankings.
+To avoid ending up in a difficult situation, let’s look into a few tips to implement when you launch a redesign of your website to keep a firm hold on your rankings.

 During a website relaunch process, several pitfalls can lead to a direct decrease in rankings.
-These are important to avoid as these are not only the most common but also the ones with the biggest impacts:
+Avoid these, as they are not only the most common but also the ones with the biggest impacts:

-• Lack of redirects: Failing to set up proper redirects from old URLs to new ones can result in broken links and lost traffic.
+- Lack of redirects: Failing to set up proper redirects from old URLs to new ones can result in broken links and lost traffic.
+BrightEdge research emphasizes that 301 redirect mapping is the single most crucial technical control during migration.

-Avoiding the 3 most common pitfalls will take you a long way and make sure to avoid the biggest negative impacts.
+Avoiding the 3 most common pitfalls will take you a long way and ensure you avoid the biggest negative impacts.
+The March 2026 Spam Update has also reinforced the need for clean, relevant redirects and high-quality content during migrations.

 Before launching your new website, it’s essential to undertake thorough preparations to minimize the risk of ranking loss.
 Let’s dive into the preparations below.